nanoporetech/ts-runtime-typecheck/README.md

 - ### isOptArray

   Takes an `unknown` value and returns a boolean indicating if the value is of the type `Optional<Array<unknown>>`.

-- ### isUnion

-  Takes a variable number of type checks as parameters `<A>(...checks: TypeCheck<A>[])` and returns a new type check that composes them into union type check `TypeCheck<A>`.
-This allows creating a test for a type union by composing any existing type checks.
-For inline code it will generally make sense to use logical OR operators instead of this, for example `if ( isNumber(n) || isArray(n) ) {}`.
-This particular function is intended for when you wish to compose a type check or cast that contains a union, or create a library type check for a common union type.

 - ### isOptUnion